Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point

 Here, $\delta$ must be evaluated at the critical point.
 We do not discuss $\alpha$ since the definition of the heat capacity of a NESS is subtle.
-In the previous paper\,\cite{Imaizumi:2019byu}, we numerically confirmed that $\beta=1/2$ at the CPs and $\beta=1/4$ at the TCP.
-Here, we calculate the value of $\delta$ at the CPs and the TCP.
-Fig.\,\ref{fig:delta} shows the behavior of the chiral condensate as a function of $m$ at the CPs and the TCP.

-The numerical results show that $\delta=3$ at the CPs and $\delta=5$ at the TCP.
+In the previous paper\,\cite{Imaizumi:2019byu}, we numerically confirmed that $\beta=1/2$ at the CL and $\beta=1/4$ at the TCP.
+Here, we calculate the value of $\delta$ at the CL and the TCP.
+Fig.\,\ref{fig:delta} shows the behavior of the chiral condensate as a function of $m$ at the CL and the TCP.
+The numerical results show that $\delta=3$ at the CL and $\delta=5$ at the TCP.
 These values agree with those of the Landau theory.

-\subsection{Critical behaviors in other regions}
+\section{Critical behaviors in other regions}

-In Fig.\,\ref{fig:CP}, we have presented the critical behaviors in the $\chi{\rm SR}$ phase at the CP.
-The critical behaviors in the $\chi{\rm SB}$ phase at the CP are shown in Fig.\,\ref{fig:CP2}.
+In Fig.\,{2}, we have presented the critical behaviors in the $\chi{\rm SR}$ phase at the CL.
+The critical behaviors in the $\chi{\rm SB}$ phase at the CL are shown in Fig.\,\ref{fig:CP2}.
 The critical behaviors in the $\chi{\rm SB}$ phase are qualitatively the same as those in the $\chi{\rm SR}$ phase.
 Thus, these results give the same values of the critical exponents.